brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 11. **Deploy-ZoomWorkplace-viaGPO.ps1:** Automates the deployment of Zoom Full Meetings on workstations through Group Policy Objects (GPO) in enterprise environments.

-12. **Delete-FilesByExtension-Bulk.ps1** and **Delete-FilesByExtensionBulk.txt:** Facilitates the bulk deletion of files by specifying their extensions, streamlining file management and optimizing storage usage.
+12. **Delete-FilesByExtension-Bulk.ps1** and **Delete-FilesByExtension-Bulk.txt:** Facilitates the bulk deletion of files by specifying their extensions, streamlining file management and optimizing storage usage.

 13. **Disable-Expired-ADUserAccounts.ps1:** Automates the disabling of expired user accounts within an Active Directory environment, enhancing security and compliance by ensuring inactive accounts are promptly deactivated.

 14. **Enforce-ADUserPasswordExpiration.ps1:** Forces password expiration for users within a specified OU, bolstering security by ensuring regular password updates.

-15. **Enhance-BGInfoDisplayViaGPO.ps1** and **Enhance-BGInfoDisplayViaGPO.bgi:** Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.
+15. **Enhance-BGInfoDisplay-viaGPO.ps1** and **Enhance-BGInfoDisplay-viaGPO.bgi:** Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.

 16. **Export-ADUserAttributes.ps1:** Simplifies the extraction of AD user attributes for audits or reports, featuring a GUI for enhanced user interaction.

-17. **Find-Shorter-ADWorkstationNames.ps1:** Automates the identification and cataloging of Active Directory workstation names that are shorter than 15 characters, enhancing network management and compliance monitoring.
+17. **Find-Shorter-ADComputersNames.ps1:** Automates the identification and cataloging of Active Directory workstation names that are shorter than 15 characters, enhancing network management and compliance monitoring.

 18. **Inventory-ADDomainComputers.ps1:** Creates an exhaustive list of all computers within a given AD domain, aiding in inventory and management practices.